Did you Know? List of Interesting Facts about Indians Ohio

 - Fact 4 - Origin of the name of the state: From the Iroquois Indian word for "good river"

 - Fact 5 - Features of the area: Rolling plain, plateau located in the east

-- Fact 6 - The Native Americans of Ohio included the Illinois tribe (Illini), Iroquois, Chippewa, Delaware, Erie, Ottawa, and Potawatomi, Kickapoo, Kaskaskia, Miami, Wyandot and Shawnee tribes.
+- Fact 6 - The Indians of Ohio included the Illinois tribe (Illini), Iroquois, Chippewa, Delaware, Erie, Ottawa, and Potawatomi, Kickapoo, Kaskaskia, Miami, Wyandot and Shawnee tribes.

 Miami Native American

 - Fact 7 - The Illinois tribe (Illini or Illiniwek) were hunters and fishers.
 The name "Iliniwek" is an old Ojibwe word borrowed into French as 'Illinois'.
 In the 17th century, the Illiniwek declined due to a combination of European diseases and a war with the local tribes.
 In 1769 the allied Iroquois, Kickapoo, Ojibwa, Ottawa, Potawatomi, and Sac and Fox tribes massacred the Illinois.

 - Fact 8 - The Iroquois are also known as the Haudenosaunee or the "People of the Longhouse".
 Tribes of Iroquoian-speaking people formed the Iroquois League referred to as the Five Nations or Iroquois Confederacy was composed of the Mohawk, Oneida, Onondaga, Cayuga and Seneca nations.